pg-redis-fdw/redis_fdw/README.md

 - `RETURNING` is not supported.

 ### Other
+- Redis has acquired cursors in 2.8+.
+This is used in all the mainline branches from REL9_2_STABLE on, for operations which would otherwise either scan the entire Redis database in a single sweep, or scan a single, possible large, keyset in a single sweep.

-- There's no such thing as a cursor in Redis 2.8- in the SQL sense, nor [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control), which leaves us with no way to atomically query the database for the available keys and then fetch each value.
+- There is no [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control), which leaves us with no way to atomically query the database for the available keys and then fetch each value.
 So, we get a list of keys to begin with, and then fetch whatever records still exist as we build the tuples.
-- Redis has acquired cursors as of Release 2.8.
-This is used in all the mainline branches from REL9_2_STABLE on, for operations which would otherwise either scan the entire Redis database in a single sweep, or scan a single, possible large, keyset in a single sweep.
-Redis Releases prior to 2.8 are maintained on the REL9_x_STABLE_pre2.8 branches.

 - We can only push down a single qual to Redis, which must use the `TEXTEQ` operator, and must be on the `key` column.